kalekdev/uni/semester-1/nus-1/notes.typ

 When one moves to relativistic physics, then one discovers that both the electric field and the magnetic field are bivectors, but the electric field spans a plane with one spatial and one temporal direction, whereas the magnetic field spans two spatial directions.
 The fact that space and time can be 'rotated' into eachother in relativistic physics typically leads us to abandon treating these as separate objects and instead talking about the Faraday tensor F which contains both the electric and magnetic fields in one object.
 "

-TODO: How current carrying wires next to each other behave, include diagram, Ampere's force law

-=== Magnetomotive Force
-Just like electric potential difference, the force and work done on a hypothetical test North monopole by a magnetic field can be defined as:
-$
-  cal(F) = integral_(P 1)^(P 2) arrow(H) d arrow(s)
-$

-Magnetic potential is defined analogous to absolute electric potential with some point as a zero reference.

 === Magnetisation
 The torque acting on a dipole in an external magnetic field depends on its area, orientation and magnitude of the magnetic fields it generates.
 When considering current loop dipoles, *magnetic moment* is: